Unmatched Dominance/C620 He Was Extremely Aggrieved

 Has Yu Yuan lost his mind?

-Lee Yuchan mused to herself.
+Lee Yuchan mused silently.

 "Master..."